ckpearson/Pack/README.md

-## What is Pak?
+## What is Pack?

 Pack lets you take any file (say an excel workbook) and encode it as a PNG image for sharing online where file uploads aren't usually allowed.

 ## Why?

-It's not possible to share files like test data etc in GitHub issues / pull requests, by avoiding e-mail / shared drives, Pak overcomes:
+It's not possible to share files like test data etc in GitHub issues / pull requests, by avoiding e-mail / shared drives, Pack overcomes:

 1. Forgetting where that data is
 2. Accidental deletion of that data